S-Spence/Rescue_Animal_Search_Dashboard/README.md

 Non-relational databases also enhance search performance.
 MongoDB will also enable scalability as the business grows.
 MongoDB was a good option for use with Python due to the pymongo module discussed below.
 </br>
-1.Install MongoDB from the <a href="https://docs.mongodb.com/manual/installation/">download page</a>.
+Install MongoDB from the <a href="https://docs.mongodb.com/manual/installation/">download page</a>.
 </br>
 Next, install dash dependencies.
 Dash is an open-source Python framework used primarily for building analytical web applications (Tutorialpoint, 2021).
 Dash was a powerful, user-friendly option for developing this data-driven application.
 Dash enabled the development of data visualizations and interactivity in Grazioso Salvare’s dashboard.
 </br>
 </br>
-2. Install Dash and its dependencies with the following commands:
+Install Dash and its dependencies with the following commands:
 <ul>
   <li><code>pip install dash</code></li>
   <li><code>pip install jupyter-dash</code></li>